niszel-tries/backwards/README.md

 You stare at the cabinet.

-CHOICE:
+CHOICE

-OPEN THE CABINET
+- OPEN THE CABINET

-LEAVE IT ALONE
+- LEAVE IT ALONE

 ---

-IF SARAH OPENS IT:
+IF SARAH OPENS THE CABINET

 You slowly open the cabinet.